acmsigsoft/EmpiricalStandards/docs/DataScience.md

 - [ ] justifies selection of prior work for baseline comparisons
 - [ ] presents the experimental rig (e.g. a depiction and/or algorithm pseudocode)
 - [ ] discusses the hardware and software infrastructure used, including GPU/CPU models; amount of memory; operating system; names and versions of relevant software libraries and frameworks <!--Make "including...frameworks" a footnote-->
-- [ ] motivates which particular kinds of statistics were used to analyse the experimental results (descriptive or otherwise)
-- [ ] documents automated or manual heuristics used in this process <!--what process?-->
+- [ ] justifies all statistics and (automated or manual) heuristics used
-- [ ] describes the evaluation metrics used (and explains the motivation for choosing these metrics)
+- [ ] describes and justifies the evaluation metrics used
-- [ ] analysis of results goes beyond single-dimensional summaries of performance (e.g., average; median) to include measures of variation, confidence, or other distributional information
+- [ ] goes beyond single-dimensional summaries of performance (e.g., average; median) to include measures of variation, confidence, or other distributional information
-- [ ] discusses threats to validity identifying construct validity and limitations or technical assumptions (using an appropriate framework either using common standards<sup>[2](#myfootnote2)</sup> or a threat to validity appropriate to this study)
+- [ ] discusses technical assumptions using an appropriate framework<sup>[2](#myfootnote2)</sup>
 </checklist>

 ### Desirable Attributes
 <checklist name="Desirable">

-- [ ] data is processed by multiple learners, of different types, e.g. regression, bayes classifier, decision tree, random forests, SVM (maybe with different kernels); e.g. see <sup>[4](#myfootnote4s)</sup> for guidance
+- [ ] data is processed by multiple learners, of different types, e.g. regression, bayes classifier, decision tree, random forests, SVM (maybe with different kernels); e.g. see <sup>[4](#myfootnote4)</sup> for guidance
 - [ ] data is processed multiple times with different randomly selected training/test examples; results of which are compared via significance tests and effect size tests
 - [ ] study carefully selects the hyperparameters that control the data miners (e.g. via are a careful analysis of settings seen in related work; e.g. via some automatic hyperparameter optimizer)
 - [ ] compares against baselines; i.e. reproduces and/or replicates  prior work related work (perhaps with some small improvements or even a “negative” report commenting that it was not possible to achieve reproduction or replication)